craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

       - ``install_plugins``

-For more information on installing plugins from the CrafterCMS Marketplace using Crafter Studio, see :ref:`plugin-management`
+For more information on installing plugins from the CrafterCMS Marketplace using Crafter Studio, see :ref:`newIa-plugin-management`

-.. _plugin-install-from-local-folder:
+.. _newIa-plugin-install-from-local-folder:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install a plugin in development from a Studio local folder